Get

 Image by: Ambiento, Shutterstock

 Oriental Shorthair cats are also quite intelligent.
 With an owner who shows initiative and works with their cat, Orientals can easily learn a few tricks.
 They will take walks with you on a leash and even play fetch.
 This breed is so friendly, they are often referred to as social butterflies.
 They prefer not to be alone, so expect them to make friends with other pets in the home, even your dogs.
 If you decide to bring an Oriental Shorthair home, they will need company.
-If you work away from home or are gone for long hours, consider having them a companion animal to spend their day with.
+If you work away from home or are gone for long hours, consider getting them a companion animal to spend their day with.

 Life With an Oriental Shorthair